LMS-Community/lms-community.github.io/docs/getting-started/beginners-guide-lms-on-raspberry-pi.md

 ---
 layout: default
-title: Beginner's Guide for LMS
+title: Beginner's Guide for LMS on Raspberry Pi
 ---

-# Beginner's Guide for LMS
+# Beginner's Guide for LMS on Raspberry Pi

 !!! note
     This guide is primarily targeted at users that just use their Squeezeboxes for internet streaming.
 If you are looking for a more capable music system which can also serve local music, the Raspberry Pi model specified below is underpowered.
 If you want to serve local music, please use a Raspberry Pi 3B+ or better.